K-P-creator/RealtimeAudioVis/readme.md

 The new version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.

+A framerate independent smoothing method, and GPU based smoothing calculations are on the to do list here.

 ### Design

 The pipline flow is as follows: